gmlewis/flutter-stylizer/README.md

 as a unit test along with the code to fix the problem, and I'll try to incorporate the fix into the plugin.

-## Requirements

-TBD

-## Extension Settings

-TBD

 ## Known Issues

 * Flutter Stylizer is line-oriented.
-It is meant to be run on code that is nicely separated by lines and not obfuscated.
+It is meant to be run on code that is nicely separated by lines.
+The `dartfmt` tool typically makes sane-looking code, and this is the type of code that is being targeted by this extension.
 * Code that follows the end of a multiline comment on the same line is not supported.
 Unusual code like this will most likely not ever be supported even though the Dart compiler can handle it.
-The `dartfmt` tool typically makes sane-looking code, and this is the type of code that is being targeted by this extension.

 ## Release Notes

-Flutter Stylizer is currently a work-in-progress and has no releases.
+### 0.0.1

+- Initial release, "Flutter Stylizer" is the provided command.

 -----------------------------------------------------------------------------------------------------------